-Note to my readers: This is the first in a series I’ve written on climate change for our local monthly newspaper.
+Note to my readers: This is a series I’m writing on climate change for our local monthly newspaper this year.
 I wanted to go back to the basics of the science behind climate change.
 I’ll post them in coming Yarns.
 Cheers, Nan

 2050 is a generation too late.
 That would be unforgivable, and very likely utterly catastrophic.